 YAMAHA RMAX Aerial Application UAV Approval

-Despite NAAA's recommendations, the FAA has repeatedly ignored our calls for a vigorous UAV-safety regime.
+Despite these recommendations, the FAA has repeatedly ignored NAAA’s calls for a vigorous UAV-safety regime.
 One of the more controversial Sec.
 333 petitions approved by the FAA was in May of 2015 when the FAA approved the 218-pound Yamaha RMAX for use in aerial application under a petition filed by Yamaha.
 While the FAA once again ignored NAAA’s call for strobe lighting and ADS-B, as the Agency did in other UAV petitions, NAAA was encouraged that the FAA chose not to exempt the RMAX completely from Part 137 as Yamaha initially requested.
 The FAA chose instead to cherry pick the sections of Part 137 it was exempting Yamaha from.
 The exempted sections are: